FIU-SCIS-Senior-Projects/Traffic-Simulator-2.0/README.md

   2. Documentation- This folder contains the final project documentation file and the Daily scrum meeting file
   3. Posters – Contains the team member’s posters
   4. PresentationSlides – Contains final slide presentation powerpoint
-  5. Videos- This folder contains an index.html file that contains the links for the project Intro, UserGuide video, InstallMaintenanceGuide and the ShortCommingsWhishlist video.
+  5. Videos- This folder contains an index.html file with the links for the project Intro, UserGuide, InstallMaintenanceGuide and the ShortCommingsWhishlist videos.

  Installation/Maintenance